 While publicity of the recycling crisis could have focused on some of the more influential aspects of the potential solution, it will hopefully have provided a significant wake up call to the broader community that will ensure a better understanding of their role in the recycling process and, at a pinch, begin to influence their behaviour.
 We know Australians are committed to recycling which is a fantastic outcome of previous education campaigns.
 The next key task is maintaining this commitment while expanding knowledge of the finer details (such as rinsing, and not putting items inside plastic bags) while also growing commitment to purchasing products with minimal packaging and high percentages of recycled material.

 What is encouraging is that through the pains of the current export crisis, this agreement takes a broad focus that if implemented fully, will encourage investment in onshore R&D and new processing facilities, move Australia towards a closed loop recycling economy and potentially develop a new manufacturing industry supporting new jobs in the sector.

-Catriona McNaughton is the Communications Analyst at FPL Advisory.
+Catriona McNaughton is a Communications Analyst at FPL Advisory.